Current status of the OET

 Overview

-The OET is given a version number (similar to software packages) and it’s currently at v0.47.
+The OET is given a version number (similar to software packages) and it’s currently at v0.48.
 (The full version number can always be found in the first paragraph on this page.)

-We have a list of terms which have to be made more consistent across all the books and chapters, and plan to do that before we reach v0.5.
+We have a list of formatting features and Biblical terms which have to be made more consistent across all the books and chapters, and plan to do that before we reach v0.5.
 We also need many more people to start reading it here and to report errors and suggestions to us (or submit a PR on GitHub).

 Hebrew Scriptures (Old Testament)